Welcome to The Backpacking Housewife Dotcom!

 Are there any skills or vocations or hobbies or pastimes that you’ve always wanted to pursue?

 Can travel help you to achieve them in the same way that it helped us?

 I love social media so you can always find me on Facebook and on Twitter.
-I’m getting to grips with Instagram and Pinterest too so if one or more of these is your thing then please do connect with me.
+I’m getting to grips with Instagram and Pinterest and Tiktok too so if one or more of these is your thing then please do connect with me.
 I’d love to hear from you anytime so feel free to leave me a comment or a message at the end of a post or a note on social media or simply use the Contact Me button at the very top of the site.
 I’ll reply just as soon as I can from here or there or from wherever I am in the world in the new future!